JasonJiangs/JasonJiangs.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🗨 About Me
-I am a first year PhD student in Computational Biology and Bioinformatics (CBB) program at USC.
+I am a first-year PhD student in the Computational Biology and Bioinformatics (CBB) program at the University of Southern California.
+My research lies at the intersection of AI and biology, where I design computational approaches to accelerate discoveries in synthetic biology, drug discovery, and molecular interaction.

+Before starting my PhD, I was very fortunate to work with and learn from inspiring mentors and collaborators across these fields, you can find them in the experience panel.

 # 📖 Educations
 - *2025 - 2030*, PhD student, Computational Biology and Bioinformatics.
 University of Southern California. *Los Angeles, CA*